 In addition to identifying enhancement priorities for the Major Releases in FFY2020, the Joint IT Team evaluated the release schedule and the problem ticket velocity proposed for calendar year 2020 based on the schedule tenets outlined in the Release Management Document.
-The plan is to continue with monthly Patch Releases which will include a range of problem tickets (100-140+) and small BRRs which have been prioritized via the Leaderboard process and approved by the CRB.
+The plan is to continue with monthly Patch Releases which will include problem tickets and small BRRs which have been prioritized via the Leaderboard process and approved by the CRB.